top of page

 Block 50 Oman

 The offshore Block 50 concession in Oman is a key asset of the Group.
 The Group successfully achieved first oil in the Yumna Field in February 2020.
 The approval of the Field Development Plan and Declaration of Commerciality ("DOC") for the Yumna Field were obtained in July 2020.
-As of 31 December 2022, the Yumna Field had produced 7.1 MMstb of oil.
+As of 31 December 2024, the Yumna Field had produced 9.07 MMstb.

 Block 50 Oman's position in east coast of Oman can be seen from the map above.

 Yumna-2 commenced production on 23 January 2021 while Yumna-3 commenced production on 18 February 2021.
 In 2022, the Floating Storage Tanker was changed out.
 The replacement will allow for the tanker to be in the field for several years without the need for dry-docking.
 The Mobile Offshore Production Unit (MOPU) was also changed out with upgraded facilities on-board in the same year.
 The 4Q 2022 drilling campaign, which consisted of a workover of the Yumna-3 well to replace the electrical submersible pump and drilling of the Yumna-4 well that was completed for production, was completed in early-2023.
+In 2024, MOL completed its multi-well programme in the Yumna Field in Block 50 Oman ahead of the 90-day schedule and below budget.
+The multi-well programme including the drilling of the Yumna-5 well, which started production in April 2024, and workovers of three existing production wells, one more than originally planned.
 The production rate is being regularly optimised to maximise recovery from the field.
 The Group's vision is to establish viable long-term production and substantially increase the oil reserves in Block 50.

 Yumna Discovery